Studio Photography Workshops – Lighting Techniques

 - The day starts at 9am, and ends around 7pm.
 Lunch is included.

-- Each workshop is limited to 6 people only.
-There will be two models.
-This way I can make sure of individual attention to each photographer, and allow everyone enough time to work with the models.
+- Each workshop is limited to 4 people only, with one model.
+This way I can make sure of individual attention to each photographer, and allow everyone enough time to work with the model.

 The intention with this workshop is to help other photographers understand the essentials of studio lighting, and how to achieve what they want to.
 After this workshop, I want you to feel comfortable next time you step into a studio, knowing you have a solid place to start from, and have the confidence to experiment further.

 If you prefer, there is also the option of an personal workshop, with just yourself and two models.